 2022 COURSE SCHEDULE - REGISTRATION OPEN!

 We’re getting back to in-person.
 Safely.
 Beloit College draws on a track record of success in keeping our community safe.
-With vaccines encouraged and widely available, we are planning to offer Center for Collections Care courses in-person in summer 2022.
+Participants will be required to comply with Beloit College’s COVID-19 safety protocols.
+See details here.

 Online Courses (2022)

 While we may not be able to welcome you to campus right now, learning and networking opportunities continue online.
 Join us for our first online course in July.
 Full scholarships are available!

 We look forward to resuming in-person learning next summer.
 2022 classes will be posted in September, so check back to get a head start on planning your professional development.

 Center for Collections Care courses meet beginner, intermediate, and advanced training needs.
 Each class is identified as either Level 1, 2, or 3.
 Level 1 knowledge and skills are expected of those applying for intermediate and advanced level courses.

 - Beginner (Level 1): basic understanding of agents of deterioration, preventive care, and object handling; ideal for emerging professionals or those with no formal training.

 - Intermediate (Level 2): performs preventive care tasks (collection housing, environmental monitoring, labeling, packing/moving/transport, condition reporting/survey, pest management, object photography, emergency preparedness and disaster recovery, exhibit preparation, surface cleaning, etc.); ideal for practicing professionals in need of new knowledge and skills.